d-smith/api-gw-active-active/edge/README.md

 with the cloud front distro
 * It looks like you cannot delete an edge function that has been replicated via a trigger association with a distro.
+* Environment variables are not supported for lambda edge functions